-Life has changed very little over the past few years for Stanislaw Kudrzycki, a shift supervisor for the Polish national railway (PKP) and his 19-person crew at Kuznica on what is now the Poland-Belarus border.
+Life has changed very little over the past few years for Stanislaw Kudrzycki, a shift supervisor for the Polish national railway (PKP) and his 19-person crew at Kuźnica on what is now (1994) the Poland-Belarus border.
 At the railway station of this desolate town, a 24-hour a day operation functioned in exactly the same way it did when it was established in 1972 to process passenger trains crossing into and out of the Soviet Union.

-If the system ever did thwart foreign invaders (it managed to severely impede progress of Nazi troops, who scrambled to regauge the lines to Moscow during World War II) it caused far greater frustration to rail travelers from Europe, who were compelled to change trains at the Polish Soviet border.
+If the system ever did thwart foreign invaders (it managed to severely impede progress of Nazi troops, who scrambled to regauge the lines to Moscow during World War II) it caused far greater frustration to rail travelers from Europe, who were compelled to change trains at the Polish - Soviet border.

 A Bit of History

-As a train reached the border, its cars are separated and placed next to hydraulic lift platforms which work in essentially the same manner as giant car jacks.
-After the wagons are separated, they are hosted 2m off the ground, the wheel trucks are rolled out from beneath the train, and new wheel trucks rolled in.
-Once the new wheel trucks have been manually lined up with the lynch point, the wagons are lowered onto the new bogies, fastened, and then re-connected with one another.
+As a train reached the border, its cars were separated and placed next to hydraulic lift platforms - which work in essentially the same manner as giant car jacks.
+The cars were then hoisted 2m off the ground, its bogies rolled out from beneath the train, and new bogies rolled in.
+Once the new bogies were manually lined up with the lynch point, the wagons were lowered onto the new bogies, fastened, and then re-connected with one another.

 Dangers at Every Turn

-Every aspect of the procedure, which takes between 60 and 90 minutes per train, is dangerous.
-During the winter, when the average temperature falls to minus 15 degrees Celsius, workers stand exposed for periods of up to two hours and than retreat to an overheated lounge area; illnesses were common.
+Every aspect of the procedure, which took between 60 and 90 minutes per train, was dangerous.
+In winter, when the average temperature routinely fell to minus 15 degrees Celsius, workers stood for periods of up to two hours out in the cold, before retreating to an overheated lounge area; illnesses were common.

 And there’s always the danger that a conductor will forget to lock the door to prevent entry to a car’s toilet, which empty directly onto the tracks.
-Should someone flush during the wheel changing procedure, the consequences are unfortunate for any worker who happens to be standing on the tracks beneath the drain output.
+Should someone flush during the wheel changing procedure, the consequences would have been unfortunate for any worker who happened to be standing on the tracks beneath the drain output.

-Kuznica, five hours east of Warsaw, is a tiny farming town also happens to have major railroad border crossings.
-These are seeing more business than ever.
-Russians and citizens of other former Soviet republics bring all their worldly possessions to sell in Warsaw’s markets, and wait in line at the border for an average of three days to cross into Poland.
+Kuźnica, five hours east of Warsaw, is a tiny farming town.
+In the 1990s, its rail crossings saw massive business as Russians and citizens of other former Soviet republics came by rail lugging all their worldly possessions to sell in Warsaw’s markets; they would wait in line at the border for an average of three days to cross into Poland.

-The crew’s tea break ends.
-The St. Petersburg-Warsaw train is pulling in, and we follow Mr. Kudrzycki to the 15m control tower.
-Standing at his control console, he presses one of several dozen lighted buttons as he speaks.
-The action has no discernible effect, and a worker’s voice blares over a two-way radio speaker: the remote control is not functioning, so he’ll do whatever needs to be done manually.
-“That’s normal,” Mr. Kudrzycki says, pointing scornfully to the console, which looks like a 1950s comic strip version of a control panel of the future.
+Mr. Kudrzycki made his way to to the 15m-high control tower.
+Standing at his control console, he pressed one of several dozen lighted buttons as he spoke, but the action had no discernible effect.
+A worker’s voice blared over a two-way radio speaker: the remote control is not functioning, so he would need to complete the tasks manually.